What stat reports does the individual entrepreneur submit? How small businesses report to Rosstat

 Structure and features of filling out the report

-In the tear-off part of the report, two lines must be filled in:
+In the detachable part of the report, you need to fill in two lines:

-• OKPO - indicated in the notification of code assignment received by you at the regional department of the statistical office, so OKPO can be found on the Roststat website at the link http://statreg.gks.ru
+• OKPO - indicated in the notification of code assignment received by you at the regional office of the statistical office, so OKPO can be found on the Roststat website at the link http://statreg.gks.ru

-If the answer to the question is "NO", then you must put X in the following question:
+If the answer to the question is “NO”, then you must put an X in the following question:

 Question 2.“Did you carry out your main business activities in the same subject of the Russian Federation where you are registered as an individual entrepreneur?”

-If the place of business activity is located in the same subject of the Russian Federation, which was officially registered as an individual entrepreneur, then it is necessary to mark "YES" and go to question 3.
+If the place of business activity is located in the same subject of the Russian Federation in which official registration as an individual entrepreneur took place, then you must mark “YES” and proceed to question 3.

 • partners